Epidemiology of autism: Incidence and prevalence

-When studying how conditions are caused, incidence rates are the most appropriate measure of condition frequency as they assess probability directly.
+When studying how conditions are caused, incidence rates are the most relevant measure of condition frequency as they quantify new cases (which may be caused by the exposure under study).
 However, incidence can be difficult to measure with rarer conditions such as autism.
-In autism epidemiology, point or period prevalence is more useful than incidence, as the condition starts long before it is diagnosed, bearing in mind genetic elements it is inherent from conception, and the gap between initiation and diagnosis is influenced by many factors unrelated to chance.
+In autism epidemiology, incidence can be difficult to quantify because the condition starts long before it is diagnosed, possibly as early as conception for strong genetic causes.
+The gap between initiation and diagnosis is influenced by many factors unrelated to chance.
 Research focuses mostly on whether point or period prevalence is increasing with time; cumulative incidence is sometimes used in studies of birth cohorts.

 Estimation methods

 The three basic approaches used to estimate prevalence differ in cost and in quality of results.
 The simplest and cheapest method is to count known autism cases from sources such as schools and clinics, and divide by the population.
 This approach is likely to underestimate prevalence because it does not count children who have not been diagnosed yet, and it is likely to generate skewed statistics because some children have better access to treatment.

 The second method improves on the first by having investigators examine student or patient records looking for probable cases, to catch cases that have not been identified yet.
 The third method, which is arguably the best, screens a large sample of an entire community to identify possible cases, and then evaluates each possible case in more detail with standard diagnostic procedures.
 This last method typically produces the most reliable, and the highest, prevalence estimates.